anshumanbh/git-all-secrets/README.md

 * -user = Name of the User to scan.
 This will scan all the repos & gists of this user.
 * -repoURL = HTTPS URL of the Repo to scan.
 This will scan this repository only.
 * -gistURL = HTTPS URL of the Gist to scan.
 This will scan this gist only.
 * -output = This is the name of the file where all the results will get stored.
-By default, this is `results.txt`
+By default, this is `results.txt`.
+* -cloneForks = This is the optional boolean flag to clone forks of org and user repositories.
+By default, this is set to `0` i.e. no cloning of forks.
+If forks are to be cloned, this value needs to be set to `1`.

 ### Note
 * The `token` flag is compulsory.
 This can't be empty.